flashbots/suave-specs/specs/rigil/kettle.md

 ## Overview

-This document provides the technical specification for the SUAVE computor: one of the main protocol actors in the SUAVE protocol.
-The computor contains all necessary components to accept, process, and route confidential compute requests and results.
-Below the expected behavior of an "honest computor" with respect to Rigil testnet version of the SUAVE protocol is outlined.
+This document provides the technical specification for the SUAVE Kettle: one of the main protocol actors in the SUAVE protocol.
+The Kettle contains all necessary components to accept, process, and route confidential compute requests and results.
+Below the expected behavior of an "honest Kettle" with respect to Rigil testnet version of the SUAVE protocol is outlined.

 ## Prerequisites

 All terminology, functions, and protocol mechanics defined in [SUAVE chain](./suave-chain.md), [Confidential Data Store](./confidential-data-store.md), and [MEVM](./mevm.md) are prerequisites for this document and used throughout.
 Please see the [Rigil overview](../../README.md) before continuing and use as a reference throughout.

-## Computor Responsibilities
+## Kettle Responsibilities

-A computor has several primary responsibilities within the SUAVE network:
+A Kettle has several primary responsibilities within the SUAVE network:

 1. **Handling Confidential Compute Requests:**
     - Process `ConfidentialComputeRequest` received from users or other network nodes.